 According to the latest Gift Card Spending Survey by National Retail Federation, conducted by Prosper Insights & Analytics, holiday shoppers will spend an average of $163 on gift cards and certificates this year, 4% more than last year and the highest amount in the survey’s 10+ year history.
-The total spending on gift cards will reach an approximate $29.8 billion, quite a nice figure to hear as we grasp onto the holiday shopping season.
+The total spending on gift cards will reach approximately $29.8 billion, quite a nice figure to hear as we grasp onto the holiday shopping season.

 There were 3 gift card scams identified by Threat Metrix the Advanced Cybercrime Prevention Solutions Company.